cengage/react-magma/.changeset/input-wrapperStyle.md

 "react-magma-dom": patch
 ---

-fix(Input): Add `wrapperContainerStyle` prop to allow more flexibility with Input widths
+fix(Input): Add `inputWrapperStyle` prop to allow more flexibility with Input widths